puppeteer/puppeteer/docs/api.md

 - `expression` <[string]> Expression to [evaluate](https://developer.mozilla.org/en-US/docs/Web/API/Document/evaluate).
 - returns: <[Promise]<[Array]<[ElementHandle]>>>

-The method evaluates the XPath expression.
+The method evaluates the XPath expression relative to the frame document as its context node.
+If there are no such elements, the method resolves to an empty array.

 #### frame.addScriptTag(options)
 - `options` <[Object]>